-Our staff are aware of: West Midlands procedures: WCF levels of need guidance:
+Our staff are aware of:

+West Midlands procedures:

+WCF levels of need guidance:

 Raising concerns/complaints.
-See also Confidential Reporting (Whistleblowing) Policy
+(Refer to Trust Whistleblowing Policy)

 We respond robustly when concerns are raised or complaints made (from students, adults including parent/carers) as we recognise that this promotes a safer environment and we seek to learn from complaints and comments.
 The College will take action and seek to resolve the concerns in a timely way, keeping people informed as to progress wherever possible.
 The College's complaints policy is available on our website www.wsfc.ac.uk